Data reconciliation in finance: why numbers differ

 - "Your vendor is lagging the primary source by 72 hours; the delta is timing."

-Instead of debating whose number wins, you can explain why they differ—and decide which definition is right for the decision at hand.
+Instead of debating whose number wins, you can explain why they differ, then decide which definition is right for the decision at hand.

-The point isn’t to stop discrepancies.
-It’s to make them explainable.
+The point is not to stop discrepancies.
+It is to make them explainable.

 When you have a reference system, disputes get resolved faster, decisions get defended more easily, and internal trust goes up.

-If you want to see how this works in practice, here's how we structure verification and reference execution.
+To see how this works in practice, review how we structure verification and reference execution.

 Zac Ruiz